ggurung1/EGalaxy_Analytics/README.md

 **E-Galaxy** is a global e-commerce company specializing in electronics products like laptops, smartphones, headphones, and accessories from leading brands like **Apple**, **Samsung**, **Lenovo**, and **Bose**.
 Founded in 2018, the company operates through web and mobile platforms.

 This project performs a comprehensive analysis of **sales data from 2019 to 2022**, covering ~88K customers and ~93K transactions.
-The goal is to evaluate business performance across revenue, orders, product profitability, refunds, loyalty programs, and regional demand, then deliver **actionable insights** to support cross-functional teams (Sales, Marketing, Operations, Inventory, and Product).
+The goal is to evaluate business performance across revenue, orders, product profitability, refunds, loyalty programs, and regional demand and finally deliver **actionable insights** to support cross-functional teams (Sales, Marketing, Operations, Inventory, and Product).

 <details>
 <summary> Data & Tech Info </summary>